eric-tang40/messagingApp/README.md

 ## About
 This app is a direct messaging application.
 The frontend is handled entirely by JavaFX, while the backend and database operations are managed by Django.
 We use SQLite for our database.
 Our user model, `myUser`, extends the `User` class provided by `django.contrib.auth`.

+## IMPORTANT
+Please make sure .gitignore exists in your project's root directory before making any commits to Github.
+Otherwise, it will create conflicts for everyone.

 ## Setup Instructions

 1. Clone and Pull